Title (JP): Eiyuu Densetsu: Kuro no Kiseki (英雄伝説 黎の軌跡)

 That being said, most of the Trails series’ popularity comes from its story, characters, and worldbuilding, and Kuro no Kiseki thankfully does not disappoint there.
 Kuro does a great job of depicting an new country that exists as part of the Trails world, going into detail about its history, culture, and politics.
 For example, while the game doesn’t quite go into his tax policies, the first newspaper you can buy in the game describes how the current president of Calvard implemented low interest rates and encouraged free market competition, resulting in a 30% boost to the country’s GDP over the past two years.

 The characters are as usual great, with Van as a very welcome addition to the series’ cast as an adult protagonist.
 This reviewer found Agnes to be a real dark horse here: Though the player is given Van’s perspective far more than hers, Agnes functions particularly well both as a heroine and as the deuteragonist.
 The other characters- Party members and supporting characters alike- Are also a varied and colorful lot, coming from all sorts of backgrounds and contributing to the story in their own ways.
-This unfortunately does not really apply to the main villain group of the game, however: Though each member is fleshed out with their own (often tragic) backstory, they come off as rather shallow, with their leader quite possibly the least interesting villain in the Trails series.
+This unfortunately does not really apply to the main villain group of the game, however: Though each member is fleshed out with their own (often tragic) backstory, they come off as rather shallow, with their leader being quite possibly the least interesting villain in the entire Trails series.

 Finally, it should be noted that, unlike many of the other “part one” entries in the Trails series, Kuro no Kiseki does not end on a cliffhanger.
 While many questions are left unanswered (which is standard for the series), and there are clear hooks left for a sequel, the main story is in fact concluded.